 #/*=== conclusion section 326 words ===*/

-Using the results from the precise, tissue-matched burdening analysis and the regulatory network and chromatin analysis, we can prioritize a variety of genomic features as being significant for oncogensiss.
-We describe this priorization in a systematic fashion in the workflow in Fig.5 A. We start by searching for key regulators (such as TF or RBPs) that are either massively rewired or drive tumor-normal differential expression.
+Using the results from precise, tissue-matched burdening analysis and the regulatory network and chromatin analysis, we can prioritize a variety of genomic features as being significant for oncogenesis.
+We describe this prioritization in a systematic fashion in the workflow in Fig.5 A. We start by searching for key regulators (such as TF or RBPs) that are either massively rewired or drive tumor-normal differential expression.
 We then prioritize the functional elements (such as enhancers and TF-binding sites) governed by the key regulators through recurrence analysis.
-Lastly, we scrutinize each SNV therein by synthesizing features from annotation, conservation, and motif gain/loss events to pinpoint the impactful variants for small-scale functional characterization.
+Lastly, we scrutinize each single nucleotide variant (SNV) therein by synthesizing features from annotation, conservation, and motif gain/loss events to pinpoint the impactful variants for small-scale functional characterization.

-Using this framework, we subject a number of key regulators to knock downs, validating their important effect (fig XXX).
+Using this framework, we subjected a number of key regulators to siRNA knock downs, validating their effect on cell growth. (fig XXX).
 We then identified several active enhancers in noncoding regions, and validated their ability to initiate transcription using luciferase assays (see Supp.
 File/Section(?)
 X).
 In addition, we further selected key SNVs within these enhancers that are important for gene expression control (table Sx).
 Of the 8 motif-disrupting SNVs that we tested, we observed 6 variants with consistent up- or down-regulated activity relative to the wild type (Fig. 5B and Supp.
 File/Section(?)
 X).
 One particularly interesting region is in chromosome 6, 13.5xxx (Fig. 5C).
 This enhancer is located in the noncoding region.
 Both histone modification and DHS signals implicate its regulatory role as being active (Fig. 5C).
 Note that both our histone-shape based enhancer prediction method and the EnhancerSeq experiment found this as an enhancer (Fig. 5D).
 Hi-C data indicate that this region is regulating an upstream gene XXX (DL to fill in). xx out of the XXX Chip-Seq experiments demonstrate significant binding events here, and the C to G mutation strongly disrupts the FOLS2 binding affinity (see Supp.
 File/Section(?)
 X).
 A luciferase assay demonstrates that this mutation introduces an xx-fold reduction in expression relative to wild type expression levels, indicating a strong repressive effect on this enhancer’s functionality.

 Conclusion